spencertipping/caterwaul/src/caterwaul.md

                                           caterwaul_global.ref_common, {add_expressions_to: function (hash) {hash[this.data] = this.e}});

+## Metadata

+Caterwaul 1.3 allows you to add metadata to the syntax tree.
+The assumption is that it will be removed before you compile the tree; as such, it is represented as an identifier beginning with an @ sign; this will trigger a compilation error if you leave it there.
+The purpose of metadata is to hold extra information that you don't want to attach to a specific node.

+      caterwaul_global.metadata_node = caterwaul_global.syntax_subclass(
+                                         function (d, name) {if (d instanceof this.constructor) this.metadata = d.metadata, this.data = d.data;
+                                                             else                               this.metadata = d,          this.data = '@' + (name || '')},

+                                         caterwaul_global.ref_common);

 ## Opaque (unparsed) code references

 This gives Caterwaul a way to assemble code in a more performant manner.
 In particular, it lets Caterwaul omit the expensive (and unnecessary) parse() operation during a replicator() call.